fkie/iop_core/doc/howto_create_plugin.md

-## Howto create your own plugin for ROS/IOP-Bridge
+## How to create your own plugin for ROS/IOP-Bridge

 Let's see all the steps we need to create a plugin to use within ROS/IOP-Bridge.
 For this example we take an existing service which offers own functionality and also exports a library which is used by other services: *urn:jaus:jss:environmentSensing:VisualSensor*.